Quick Summary

 10 | Haryana | 4.14 | 1.35 |

-When it comes to rice production in India, the largest rice producer in India is West Bengal.
+When it comes to rice production in India, the largest rice producer is West Bengal, recognized as the highest rice producing state in India.
 The highest rice producing state in India understanding more than just the largest state is crucial.
 Rice cultivation thrives in diverse agro-climatic zones, with five main regions standing out:

 In various regions of the country, farmers cultivate rice, and among them, India’s top 5 rice-producing states are: